Family-Favorite Trails, Lakes, & Caves to Explore in Oklahoma

 4. Lake Arcadia

-Have you been to their new Spring Creek paved trail?
-Grab your bikes, walking shoes, strollers and backpacks and go explore the rolling tree-lined trail at Lake Arcadia or have a picnic and watch the sunset at the dam.
+Have you explored the Spring Creek paved trail?
+Grab your bikes, walking shoes, strollers, and backpacks and explore the rolling, tree-lined trail at Lake Arcadia.
+Or have a picnic and watch the sunset at the dam.
 Our boys like to park at the Integris entrance and walk under the bridge to Chick-Fil-A for dinner.